jasonfb/nondestructive_migrations/README.md

 ## Installation
+To add to your Rails project, follow these steps.

-Add this to your gemfile.
+1) Add this to your gemfile.
 ```ruby
 gem 'nondestructive_migrations'
 ```

+2) Run `bundle install

-After running `bundle install`, run the setup script:
+3) Run the setup script:
 ```
 rails generate data_migrations:install
 ```
 This will create a *schema* migration that will create the data_migrations table itself.
 Now execute that schema migration:

 ```